 Fieldwork placements are available in a variety of agencies in the surrounding five-county area, including public, private and non-profit agencies.
 Typical settings include child welfare/protective services, health care, mental health, public social services, schools, community-based outpatient agencies, corrections/juvenile justice, residential treatment, programs for persons with developmental disabilities, substance abuse treatment and other specialized programs.

 The Children, Youth and Families Concentration (CYF) is also offered at off-campus locations throughout the state.
 Current distance education sites are in the Sonoma County and Ventura County areas.
 Courses are taught using face-to-face instruction, as well as interactive television and web-based instructional support.
-The distance education MSW is offered using a 3-year, part-time model.
+The distance education MSW is offered using a 3-year model.
 Students attend courses on Saturdays and complete fieldwork requirements during the second and third years of the program.

 The Older Adults and Families (OAF) concentration prepares students for practice in the delivery of social services to older adults and their families, in the planning and evaluation of social services and in administration of services and policy development.
 Students experience one year of placement in a generalist direct practice setting and may select either a direct practice or administrative practice setting for their second year.